DUI Lawyer in Easley, South Carolina

-Yes, you have the right to refuse to take a breathalyzer test, but this refusal may result in the suspension of your license for six month.
+Yes, you have the right to refuse to take a breathalyzer test, but this refusal may result in the suspension of your license for 6 months.
 This suspension may be challenged in a hearing, which must be requested within 30 days.

 Was I arrested legally?

 There are several factors which must be considered when challenging the legality of an arrest.
 First, it is necessary to determine whether a traffic stop was legal – that is, whether there was probable cause of a moving violation, or suspicion of criminal activity.
 Second, you must consider whether the arresting officer complied with the statutory requirements such as video recording, reading of Miranda rights, and administering of the standard field sobriety tests.
 Finally, in the event that a breathalyzer test is given, the question of whether the arresting officer complied with statutory requirements at that site must be considered.

 Will my license be suspended for a DUI?

 This depends upon your circumstances.
 If you refuse a breathalyzer test or if you are tested to have a BAC at 0.15 or above, then yes, your license will be suspended.

 A TAL is a temporary license which may be requested via a contested case hearing called an Administrative Hearing.
 This license must be applied for at the DMV after your eligibility has been confirmed.

 If my BAC was tested at 0.08 or higher.
 Am I guilty of DUI?